What traps people in food poverty? What can unlock it?

 The bigger picture

-Bev, Colin and Joe represent just three stories, from only two projects in York.
+Bev, Colin, Mel and Joe represent just three stories, from only two projects in York.
 Over the coming months, we’ll be sharing many more stories from around the city, and inviting local people to tell their stories for themselves.

-Bev, Colin and Joe raise several issues that will resonate with many others around the country, and which echo the eight stories we heard recently in Sheffield.
+Bev, Colin, Mel and Joe raise several issues that will resonate with many others around the country, and which echo the eight stories we heard recently in Sheffield.
 Bev talks about being swept into poverty by the complex and turbulent benefits system.
-Welfare delays, changes or errors are one of the biggest contributors to food bank need.
+Mel also had to use the food bank after benefit changes.
+Repeatedly, around the country, Welfare delays, changes or errors are one of the biggest contributors to food bank need.
 Recent research, focused on Glasgow, found that: “The relationship between recent welfare reforms and food bank use identified in the study is particularly striking, with those impacted by the reforms being more than twice as likely to have used a food bank as other people in deprived areas.”

 In addition to benefit problems, errors and delays, the freeze on working-age benefits in recent years means people on already low incomes have become worse off in real terms.
 Last October, the Joseph Rowntree Foundation projected that an extra 470,000 people would be in poverty by 2020 if the freeze continues, but demonstrated that if benefits such as Jobseeker’s Allowance kept pace with inflation, then 380,000 people could escape the rising tide.
 Without political action, people such as Colin, on very low incomes, will continue to struggle to make ends meet.